UTA TO HOST ANNUAL BOBBY LANE INVITATIONAL TRACK MEET

 The field in the university portion of the meet will feature teams from TCU, SMU, Oklahoma, Missouri State, Tulsa, North Texas, DePaul, St. John's, Bethany, Cameron, Dallas Baptist, East Central, Northwood, Tarleton State, Texas A&M-Commerce, UT Tyler and Wayland Baptist.

 The UTA men's team features the 4x100 relay team of Cordero Gray, Jarid Vaughan, Takeshi Fujiwara and Byron Majors which registered a NCAA Regional qualifying mark of 40.05 last week at the Horned Frog Invitational.
-That mark is currently the fastest published qualifying time in the nation.

 Andrew Duncan III posted second place finishes in the high jump and triple jump last weekend and also finished third in the long jump.